 Lewis H. Latimer was born in Chelsea, Massachusetts on September 4, 1848.
 Along with Granville T. Woods, Latimer was one of the first major African American inventors.
 He first worked as an assistant to Alexander Graham Bell, drawing the blueprints for Bell’s patent for the telephone in 1876.

 Latimer joined the U.S. Electric Lighting Company in 1880 under Hiram Maxim.
 This year saw Thomas Edison patent his light bulb which used a carbonized bamboo filament that burnt out rather quickly.

-Edison's light bulb used a carbonized bamboo filament, which unfortunately burnt out rather quickly.
-Latimer created a way to make the carbon filament more durable by encasing it in cardboard.
-Latimer went on to patent the process for efficiently manufacturing the carbon filament in 1882.
-Moreover, Latimer wrote the first book on electric lighting, "Incandescent Electric Lighting" (1890) and supervised the installation of public electric lights throughout New York, Philadelphia, Montreal, and London.
+Around this time, Latimer created a way to make the carbon filament more durable by encasing it in cardboard and went on to patent the process for efficiently manufacturing the carbon filament in 1882.
+His invention made incandescent lighting practical and affordable and was also longer lasting than earlier filaments.

 In 1884, he went to work for Thomas Edison at the Edison Electric Light Company in New York as an engineer and legal member, helping him in the patent filing process.